Communication Skills Training

 In the final segment of the course, participants will learn how writing, above all other communication forms, is arguably the most sophisticated, complex, difficult, often frustrating, yet lasting of those we use.
 Like esteemed artists, great writers are treasured by those who look at their work.
 Special attention is given to helping participants craft email messages that are clear, concise, and worthy of their and their readers’ time and consideration.

-By the end of this communication skills training program, participants will understand how to capitalize on their communication strengths, adjust to accommodate their weaknesses, effectively use office communication tools, and better handle difficult people.
+By the end of this training program, participants will understand how to capitalize on their communication strengths, adjust to accommodate their weaknesses, effectively use office communication tools, and better handle difficult people.